 “Lincoln Found his Generals”

 Much has been written to describe Abraham Lincoln’s quest to “find a general”, especially to command the prominent eastern theatre.
 Unquestionably, by mid-1863 he had found that general in Grant.
-After Sherman emerged with Grant’s encouragement, from 1864 they had become the team that directed the final decisive operations.
-Sheridan would not prove himself until late in 1864.
-Meade and Thomas never acquired the mantle of greatness but were competent and did not waste their opportunities.
+After Sherman emerged with Grant’s encouragement, in 1864 they became the duo that directed the final decisive operations.
+Sheridan would not prove himself until late 1864, and while Meade and Thomas never acquired the mantle of true greatness but they were competent and did not waste their opportunities.

 The Union forces always had a General-in-Chief (Scott, McClellan, Halleck, Grant) and despite their individual shortcomings, they did seek to achieve strategic coordination.
 Lincoln interfered energetically in strategic planning in the early years but once he had identified his high command team he stepped back.

 In contrast, Jefferson Davis clung to the role of supreme director of Confederate strategy almost until the end of the war.
 A General-in-Chief was not appointed until early in 1865 when the prospects for coordinating the remaining forces, let alone of survival or victory, had long since passed.